Historic Bristol Guide

 There are other historic churches to see in Bristol beyond the cathedral.
 St Mary Redcliffe is one of the best; it dates to the 12th century and has been called one of the finest Gothic churches in the country.
 On the subject of churches, Bristol is home to the oldest Methodist chapel in the world.
 The 'New Room' as built in 1739.
 There is also a Quaker meeting house dating to 1670.

-Bristol is well situated for exploriong northern Somerset, with the historic city of Bath only a short drive away, and good motorway connections to the south west.
+Bristol is well situated for exploring northern Somerset, with the historic city of Bath only a short drive away, and good motorway connections to the south-west.

 Attraction Type: Town